-If you are a childcare provider or professional wishing to make a 2 Year Funding Referral and for information about discretionary places, please visit the Delivering the 2 Year Old Programme page.
+If you are a childcare provider or professional wishing to make a Free Childcare and Education for 2 year olds Referral and for information about discretionary places, please visit the Delivering Free Childcare and Education for 2 year olds page.

 August 2014: There has been a new update to the eligibility information below.

-Families in receipt of Working Families Tax Credit with an income of no more than £16,190 (as assessed by HM Revenue and Customs) could now be eligible for a Funded Early Learning place for their 2 year old child.
+Families in receipt of Working Families Tax Credit with an income of no more than £16,190 (as assessed by HM Revenue and Customs) could now be eligible for a Free Childcare place for their 2 year old child.

 To be eligible a parent/carer must have an income below £16,190 and be claiming the one of the following state benefits:

 - Income-related Employment and Support Allowance